TIBCOSoftware/be-contribution/catalog/README.md

 * Start BusinessEvents Studio and open your project.

-* Add aws-catalog-fn-X.X.X.jar to your Build Path
+* Add respective target/*-catalog-fn-X.X.X.jar to your Build Path